MArpogaus/bernstein_flow/README.md

 ## Contributing

-If you find an issue require additional features
-Any contributions are **greatly appreciated**.
+If you have any technical issues or suggestion regarding my implementation, please feel free to either [contact me](mailto:marcel.arpogaus@gmail.com), [open an issue][open-an-issue] or send me a Pull Request:

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+Any contributions are **greatly appreciated**.

 ## License